Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       [HPN patches](https://www.psc.edu/index.php/using-joomla/extensions/templates/atomic/636-hpn-ssh)
       to be swapped with the standard distribution OpenSSH server.
 This is not supported on all Linux distributions and may be force disabled.
+* (optional) `rdp` is the property for creating a user to accomodate RDP login sessions to compute nodes.
+If this property is absent, then an RDP user is not created with pool creation.
+This property is ignored for Linux-based pools.
+    * (required) `username` is the user to create on the compute nodes.
+    * (optional) `expiry_days` is the number of days from now for the account on the compute nodes to expire.
+The default is 30 days from invocation time.
+    * (optional) `password` is the password to associate with the user.
+      Passwords must meet the minimum complexity requirements as required by Azure Batch.
+If left omitted, unspecified or set to `null`, then a random password is generated and logged during any `pool add` call with this section defined, or `pool user add`.
 * (optional) `gpu` property defines additional information for NVIDIA GPU-enabled VMs.
 If not specified, Batch Shipyard will automatically download the driver for the `vm_size` specified.